TheDuck314/moldyn/README.md

 # How to find a phase transition
 Discontinuities in energy and volume.
 Latent heat.
 Heat capacity.
 Thermodynamic limit.
 Suddenness of transition, with pictures.
+Hysteresis, supercooling/superheating.
 Why Lvaporization > Lfusion.

 # The triple point